austineamonn/Math-Modeling-Project-3/README.md

 - rounding=True/False, whether rounding is used in the model or not
 - days=length of simulation

-SIR_sims()
+SIR_sims(option,plottype)
-- Comment out different sections to produce different graphs simulating changes in variables as desired.
-Outputs Annual Deaths graph or Covid Free graph.
+- option=different sections to be simulated changes in variables
+- plottype=Outputs Annual Deaths graph or Covid Free graph.

 [shandle,chandle] = stackedPlots(A)
 - From Prof. Blanchard